 - Serve as an appetizer: Perfect party food!
 Great for a game day party, family game night or anytime you are having a casual get together with friends.
 Just dress them up like chicken wings by tossing or dipping in your favorite wing sauce with some carrot and celery sticks as well as some blue cheese or ranch dip served alongside.

 - Serve as a main course: Make it a meal by serving with your favorite sides.
-Some ideas include: any type of potato (mashed, wedges, baked, etc.), rice, garlic butter green beans, or one of these salads.
+Some ideas include: any type of potato (mashed, wedges, baked, etc.), baked stuffing, rice, garlic butter green beans, or one of these salads.

 - Serve as part of a small Thanksgiving or holiday dinner: Planning a small Thanksgiving or holiday meal?
 Skip the whole turkey and just serve up these turkey wings instead.
 It’s easier and less expensive than roasting and carving a whole turkey.
 Serve with your favorite turkey dinner sides!